European Board Examination

 1 - Ma, Mateer, Blaivas: "Emergency Ultrasound", McGraw Hill

-The deadline to apply for the Part A 2014 exam has been extended to 1 September 2014.
+The deadline to apply for the Part A 2014 exam has now passed.
+All confirmations will be made by 13 October.

 Part A 2014 - Application Cycle

-The application cycle for Part A 2014 is now open.
+The application cycle for Part A 2014 has now closed.
 If you have already submitted an application, please be assured that it is being reviewed.
 We appreciate your patience, as we are processing hundreds of applications.
 Queries will be answered as soon as possible.
 Submitting your application more than once will delay this process.

 Once your application has been processed, you will receive formal confirmation and instructions for making payment.
 Payment received in advance will be returned.